sassoftware/saspy/saspy/doc/source/getting-started.rst

 SASPy is an interface module to the SAS System.
-It connects to SAS 9.4 (released July 2013) or newer and enables Python programmers to take advantage of their licenced SAS infrastructure through Python 3.x.
+It connects to SAS 9.4 (released July 2013) or newer and enables Python programmers to take advantage of their licensed SAS infrastructure through Python 3.x.

 The SASPy interface is designed to enable programmers to use Python syntax and constructs to interact with SAS.
 The interface makes SAS the